 AOS is governed by its board of management, the Council.
 The Council consists of voting and non-voting members and officers elected by AOS members.

-Currently, the Council is made up of the four officers (President, President-Elect, Treasurer and Secretary), twelve Elective Councilors, and ten living past Presidents, all elected by the membership.
-Non-voting members of Council include the Editors-in-Chief of the journals and the Executive Director of the society.
+Currently, voting members of Council include four officers (President, President-Elect, Treasurer, and Secretary), twelve Elective Councilors, and the three most recent past Presidents.
+Non-voting members of Council include two student representatives, all other living past Presidents, the Editors-in-Chief of the AOS journals, the Chair of the Investing Trustees Committee, and the Executive Director of the Society.

 Meet the AOS Council